ericonice/PelotonAndGoogleSheets/README.md

     // The following constanrt are referenced in other files.
 Don't rename. const SpreadSheetIds = [User1SpreadsheetId];
     ```
+1. Install clasp to be able to push local files to google app project (https://developers.google.com/apps-script/guides/clasp).
+Note, Node.js must be installed in order to use clasp.
+    ```
+    npm install @google/clasp -g
+    ```

 1. Create the google app project using clasp:
     ```
     clasp login